Shopify/slate/packages/slate-cli/README.md

 #### options
 ```
--e, --environment  deploy to a specific environment
+-e, --env  deploy to a specific environment
 ```

 ### zip